-The overall goal of math education at FSM is to develop mathematically literate students.
+The overall goal of math education at FSMN is to develop mathematically literate students.
 The study of math should be broad enough to focus on all the strands identified in the NCTM (Common Core) standards.

 We hold the following beliefs: